-Although there have also been significant improvements in sanitation provision in Limpopo, this province still lags behind, with only 57% of children living in households with adequate sanitation in 2017.
+Although there have also been significant improvements in sanitation provision in Limpopo, this province still lags behind, with only 57% of children living in households with adequate sanitation.
 It is unclear why the vast majority of children in Limpopo are reported to live in formal houses, yet access to basic sanitation is the poorest of all the provinces.
 Definitions of adequate housing such as those in the UN-HABITAT and South Africa's National Housing Code include a minimum quality for basic services, including sanitation.

-The statistics on basic sanitation provide yet another example of persistent racial inequality: more than 95% of Indian, White and Coloured children had access to adequate toilets in 2017, while only 75% of African children had access to basic sanitation.
-This is a marked improvement from 37% of African children in 2002.
-Children in relatively well-off households have better levels of access to sanitation than poorer children.
-Among the richest 20% of households, 97% of children have adequate sanitation, while 71% of children in the poorest 20% of households have this level of service.
+The statistics on basic sanitation provide yet another example of persistent racial inequality: more than 95% of Indian, White and Coloured children had access to adequate toilets in 2018, while only 76% of African children had access to basic sanitation.